mattgrobelny/STATs530/Course_notes.md

 To estimate :

 Sample size for KS test - two mice with 30k genes --> sample size == 30k not 2.

+# 3.27.17

+## RNAseq

+Sexual dimorphism,  certain genes can be highly expressed in one gender vs the other.
+- Male-biased vs Female-biased
+- Unbiased

+Effects of:
+- sexual selection
+- intraspecies competition

+Goals:
+Are gene expression patterns DE between mono and poly flies?
+- between males and females?